 Criminal charges were filed against four people, including the girls’ mother, for their role in the disappearance of the Rucki sisters.
 The Girls Are Gone chronicles key events during the criminal trials of the people who were later convicted or pleaded guilty for their involvement in this heinous crime.
 The book examines the other adults who aided in the conspiracy to hide the truth and the Rucki sisters.

-The book also discusses the connection between Michelle MacDonald, who is currently a candidate for the Minnesota Supreme Court, and two people convicted for their roles in the disappearance of the Rucki sisters: Sandra Grazzini-Rucki and Dede Evavold.
+The book also discusses the connection between Michelle MacDonald, who was a candidate for the Minnesota Supreme Court in 2018, and two people convicted for their roles in the disappearance of the Rucki sisters: Sandra Grazzini-Rucki and Dede Evavold.
 MacDonald was labeled a “person of interest” by the Lakeville Police Department in the disappearance of Samantha and Gianna Rucki but did not cooperate in the investigation.

 “Adults, many with families of their own turned a blind eye to the welfare of two children in favor of pursuing their personal vendettas,” said Brodkorb.
 “Fanaticism is the only word to describe it,” added Brodkorb.